arjungopal49/Google-Autonomous/README.md

 # Google-Autonomous

 You will need to use two terminal windows.
 One for the frontend server, and another for the backend.
 On the first terminal, go to the "frontend" folder.
 Make sure "npm" and "react-scripts" are installed.
+Also, run "npm install" if new items have been added to packages.json.

 Start the frontend: